Gjum/tetris-term/README.md

 ### Roadmap:

-- J and L shapes
-- score system
+- use shape rotations from classic Tetris
 - better timer
-- next shape preview

 License
 -------